Charles130-Anderson/QR-CODE-ATTENDANCE-SYSTEM-SOFTWARE/README.md

 The QR Code Attendance System is an efficient,fast and user-friendly tool for tracking attendance using QR codes.
 It utilizes HTML, CSS, and Django to create a web-based interface for marking attendance.
 This system is designed to work seamlessly when devices are connected to the __Same College Local Network__.

-The teacher/faculty can display the QR Code using classroom projector so that present students can scan and mark their attendance.
+The teacher/faculty can display the QR Code using a classroom projector so that present students can scan and mark their attendance.

 ## Features

-- **Automatic IP Fetching:** It fetch your IPv4 address automatically and Generate a QR code based on that IP to enable connections within the classroom.
+- **Automatic IP Fetching:** It fetches your IPv4 address automatically and Generates a QR code based on that IP to enable connections within the classroom.
-- **Faculty Panel:** It has a Faculty View Panel that enables the teacher to remove duplicate or proxy attendances based on count.
+- **Faculty Panel:** It has a Faculty View Panel that enables teachers to remove duplicate or proxy attendances based on count.
 - **User-Friendly Interface:** A straightforward web interface for effortless attendance management.
 - **Real-Time Tracking:** Mark attendance by scanning QR codes with real-time updates.
 - **Accessibility:** Easily access attendance records for quick reference.